Taylor Hall

-Taylor Hall (born November 14, 1991) is a Canadian professional ice hockey left winger for the Boston Bruins of the National Hockey League (NHL).
-He was the first overall pick in the 2010 NHL Entry Draft selected by the Edmonton Oilers.
-He has previously played for the Oilers, New Jersey Devils, Arizona Coyotes and Buffalo Sabres.
+Taylor Hall (born November 14, 1991) is a Canadian professional ice hockey left winger for the Carolina Hurricanes of the National Hockey League (NHL).
+He was the first overall pick in the 2010 NHL entry draft selected by the Edmonton Oilers.
+He previously played for the Oilers, New Jersey Devils, Arizona Coyotes, Buffalo Sabres, Boston Bruins, and Chicago Blackhawks.

 Hall had a highly successful junior career, helping the Ontario Hockey League (OHL)'s Windsor Spitfires to two consecutive Memorial Cup championships in 2009 and 2010.
 He won the Stafford Smythe Memorial Trophy as the most valuable player of the Memorial Cup tournament both years.
 Hall has been named to the NHL All-Star Game on five occasions.
 In his second season with the Devils, Hall won the Hart Memorial Trophy as the NHL's most valuable player, becoming the first Devils player in franchise history to win the award.

 Early life

 Hall was born in Calgary, the only child of Steve Hall and Kim Strba.
 His father was a former Canadian Football League (CFL) player for the Winnipeg Blue Bombers, Toronto Argonauts and Ottawa Rough Riders in the mid-1980s, after which he was a member of the Canadian national bobsleigh team.
 His mother introduced him to organized hockey at age five while his father maintained a backyard rink every winter which Hall and his friends practiced on relentlessly.
 His family moved to Kingston, Ontario, in 2005, where he attended high school at Frontenac Secondary School and later attended St. Anne's Catholic High School in Tecumseh, Ontario while with the Windsor Spitfires.